 Daily Presidential Tracking Poll

-The Rasmussen Reports daily Presidential Tracking Poll for Thursday shows that 43% of Likely U.S. Voters approve of President Trump’s job performance.
-Fifty-five percent (55%) disapprove.
+The Rasmussen Reports daily Presidential Tracking Poll for Friday shows that 49% of Likely U.S. Voters approve of President Trump’s job performance.
+Fifty percent (50%) disapprove.

-The latest figures include 28% who Strongly Approve of the way Trump is performing and 44% who Strongly Disapprove.
-This gives him a Presidential Approval Index rating of -16. (see trends).
+The latest figures include 36% who Strongly Approve of the president is performing and 43% who Strongly Disapprove.
+This gives him a Presidential Approval Index rating of -7. (see trends).

 Some readers wonder how we come up with our job approval ratings for the president since they often don’t show as dramatic a change as some other pollsters do.
 It depends on how you ask the question and whom you ask.

 To get a sense of longer-term job approval trends for the president, Rasmussen Reports compiles our tracking data on a full month-by-month basis.